syncfusion-content/extension-docs/Extension/NETMAUI-Extension/Visual-Studio/download-and-installation.md

 The following steps illustrate how to download and install the Syncfusion<sup>®</sup> .NET MAUI extension from the Visual Studio Marketplace.

-1. Download the Syncfusion<sup>®</sup> .NET MAUI Extensions from the below Visual Studio Marketplace.
+1. Download the Syncfusion<sup>®</sup> .NET MAUI Extension from the Visual Studio Marketplace link below.

    [Visual Studio 2022 or 2026](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.MAUIVSExtension)